leandawnleandawn/Robotics2_FK-IK_Group12_Spherical_2024/README.md

    <li> Getting the Dot Product of all Homogenous Transformation Matrix together </li>
 </ol>

+## Homogenous Transformation Matrix of Spherical Mechanical Manipulator

-### Inverse Kinematics
+## Inverse Kinematics of Spherical Mechanical Manipulator
 If the following Forward Kinematics focuses on the joint variables to find the position vector.
 The following Inverse Kinematics is the opposite, where we find the joint variables of the system via the use of position vector.
  The most effective method of solving the Inverse Kinematics is Numerical Methods, however this is accurate however this is compicated to compute.
 Graphical Method is the best method of solving Serial Manipulators, however, One must consider the implications of having a undefined Solutions.
 #### Inverse Kinematics Graphical Method